Isothermal microcalorimetry: Ampoules

 Many highly useful IMC measurements can be conducted in sealed ampoules (Fig. 1) which offer advantages of simplicity, protection from contamination and (where needed) a substantial margin of bio-safety for persons handling or exposed to the ampoules.
 A closed ampoule can contain any desired combination of solids, liquids, gasses or items of biologic origin.
 Initial gas composition in the ampoule head space can be controlled by sealing the ampoule in the desired gas environment.

 However, there are also IMC instrument/ampoule designs which permit controlled flow of gas or liquid through the ampoule during measurement and/or mechanical stirring.
 Also, with proper accessories, some IMC instruments can be operated as ITC (isothermal titration calorimetry) instruments.
 The topic of ITC is covered elsewhere (see Isothermal titration calorimetry).
 In addition some IMC instruments can record heat flow while the temperature is slowly changed (scanned) over time.
-The scanning rate has to be slow (ca. ± 2 °C/h) in order to keep IMC-scale specimens (e.g. a few grams) sufficiently close to the heat sink temperature (< ca. 0.1 °C).
+The scanning rate has to be slow (around ± 2 °C/h) in order to keep IMC-scale specimens (e.g. a few grams) sufficiently close to the heat sink temperature (< 0.1 °C).
 Fast scanning of temperature is the province of differential scanning calorimetry (DSC) instruments which generally use much smaller specimens.
 Some DSC instruments can be operated in IMC mode, but the small ampoule (and therefore specimen) size needed for scanning limit the utility and sensitivity of DSC instruments used in IMC mode.